eltonlazzarin/happy/README.md

 ## 👨🏻‍💻 About the project

-<p>happy is an online study platform, with the aim of connecting education professionals with people interested in learning new subjects.
-In the web version, the education professional can register to teach classes and/or search for other professionals in order to learn something new, while in the mobile version the user can search for professionals through search filters according to their needs.
+<p>Happy is a project that aims to bring people together to visit children and teenagers in orphanages in order to make their days more joyful.
+Both on the web and on the mobile version, the institutions that house these children and adolescents can register and from there, through a map inside the platform, volunteers can choose the closest institution, or the one that is most interesting and get informed with them how to schedule a visitation and / or donation of materials that it is currently needing.

-This is a project developed during the #NextLevelWeek2.
-An online programming event given by Rocketseat that shows how to use the JavaScript / TypeScript stack, on the backend with Nodejs, on the frontend with ReactJS and on mobile using the Expo.</p>
+This is a project developed during # NextLevelWeek3.
+An online programming event offered by Rocketseat that shows how to use the JavaScript / TypeScript stack, on the backend with Nodejs, on the frontend with ReactJS and on the mobile using Expo.</p>

 ## 🚀 Backend Technologies